Bil4Ben/US-Flight-Cancellation-Analysis-January-June-2026/README.md

 This calculates the total number of flights and cancellations for each day and then determines the proportion of flights that were cancelled.

 ### Conclusion
 U.S. flight cancellations during January–June 2026 show clear patterns across airlines, airports, routes, departure times, days of the week, and months.
-The highest cancellation risk was observed in January, on Sundays and Mondays, and during evening departure hours.
+The highest cancellation rates were observed in January, on Sundays and Mondays, and during late-evening departure hours.

-This analysis demonstrates how exploratory data analysis (EDA) can uncover operational patterns hidden within a large U.S. aviation dataset and provide a foundation for future flight-cancellation prediction.
+Overall, the analysis shows that cancellation rates are not evenly distributed across the U.S. flight network.
+They vary across temporal, geographic, route-level, and airline-specific dimensions.
+These findings demonstrate how exploratory data analysis can uncover meaningful patterns in a large aviation dataset and provide a foundation for further investigation and flight-cancellation prediction.